-If you’re living in Luxembourg with children, here’s a short introduction to our school section for Luxembourg.
+If you’re living in Luxembourg with children, here’s a short introduction to preschools and daycare in Luxembourg.

 Preschool in Luxembourg

 The childcare system

 For families with babies and young children, one of the first considerations is finding quality international childcare.
 Parents should find out about any government childcare subsidies or daycare funding for which they may be eligible.

 Check out our feature on the daycare system in Luxembourg for some general information on daycare centers and benefits.

 Check out our listings of family clubs or find the nearest playgroups in our A-Z listings.
 These groups give you a chance to network with other expat parents, discover more facilities and simply to socialize and have fun.

 Top tips for expat families with young children

 With tiny tots, getting out and about is a must.
 Check out our feature on recreation spots for kids in Luxembourg.
 Also refer to the Expatica articles in the Family section for tips on where to take your little ones to let off steam, as well as other useful information.
 The Travel and Tourism section provides information on outdoor activities that the whole family can enjoy.

 Schools in Luxembourg

 Choosing an international school or a local school

 Expats living in Switzerland can choose to enrol their children in one of the country’s two international schools: the International School of Luxembourg (ISL) or St George’s International School.

 Designed to ease the educational transition of a move from one country to another, such expat schools are a good choice for the children of foreign parents who are staying temporarily in the host country.
 Qualifications such as the International Baccalaureate are becoming increasingly popular with people who relocate frequently.

 Parents who are sure they will repatriate while their children are of school age need to select an expat school system.
 This allows easy integration of their children into their home-country education system upon return.